waxbetty/Sushi-fork-1/readme.md

 ### Review JavaScript

+Some guidance for this assignment is provided at the bottom of this ReadMe.

 1. Add a popover window to your homework from session one using a link to _your_ favorite restaurant
 2. Add a close button ("X") to the popover div using HTML
 3. Use CSS to style the close button